Please enable JavaScript to view the comments powered by Disqus.

 - i_have(2A2BC0D0E)

-- assume opponent has CDE and either of A or B.
+- assume the opponent has CDE and either A or B.

 - i_have(3ABC0D0E)

-- assume opponent has DE and either of B or C
+- assume the opponent has DE and either B or C

 Implications:

 • I can lie about the cards I don’t have.
-There’s only 8% chance my opponent has all 3 of the same cards.
+There’s only an 8% chance my opponent has all 3 of the identical cards.
 It’s still risky though.
 There’s a 42% chance my opponent has at least 2 of the same.
 They might just shoot at 42%

 • If I have 2 of the same character, calling my opponent’s bluff of that character is risky.
 Getting it right is 50-50

-I can further guess what cards were dealt to my opponent by the time spent on picking their cards.
-This is highly subjective, but we need to take into account whose turn it is to make the first move, and what cards the opponent might have.
+I can further guess what cards were dealt to my opponent by the time spent picking their cards.
+This is highly subjective, but we need to consider whose turn it is to make the first move and what cards the opponent might have.
 Usually, the more time they spend, the more choices they have.
 It could also mean that they have bad cards.

 Always be the last to pick cards unless I want to throw off my opponent.